kircherlab/80K-Analysis/README_80K.md

 - GC_Atrial_fib: Atrial fibroblast controls
 - during adding variant controls to bc_MPRAlm matching problem with headers again => check and fix it => mendelian variants and gc kircher variants in bc_MPRAlm
 #### Questions about controls:
+- _headerDuplicate: 2 from Mendelian_variants and 1 Mohlke (what is the reason?)
 - GC_Mendelian_variants:
   - e.g.:
     - REF1: GC_Mendelian_variants:REF_chr10:23219434A*G|PTF1A, REF2: GC_Mendelian_variants:REF_chr10:23219376A*C|PTF1A